The Wye Creek Track to Lake Alta is not an easy hike. But if you’re up for it, you’re in for a treat.

 After the hike was finished we all jumped in the car left at The Remarkables and drove back to the Lower Wye Creek Track car park to collect the other car.
 This sounds like a big deal, but it’s not an uncommon situation when hiking in NZ.

 The entrance to the track is through a gate (close it behind you) here, a little over 20km from Queenstown.
 Once through the gate, drive for 200 metres or so and you’ll see the car parking area.
+The 200 metres to the carpark can be potholed so if need be you can park on the side of the road at your own risk.

 Note: The drive up to The Remarkables Ski Field is not easy.
 Both cars (cheap backpacker vans) battled overheating on the way up.
 If your car is not in great condition, try and find an alternative option.
+During summer you’ll need to pay for entrance to the road (15$ at time of the last update).

 We considered trying to hitchhike back down from the ski field, but with our predicted finishing time late, we weren’t sure if we’d be able to get a ride back before everyone leaves.